MRSA Claim: UK solicitor explains how to claim compensation if you have contracted MRSA in a hospital, care home or other healthcare environment

 4. There is a risk of that the infection if not treated promptly can affect the heart, bones and joints and can be life threatening.

-How can a MRSA claim be avoided by a hospital or other healthcare environment?
+How can a MRSA infection be avoided by a hospital or other healthcare environment?

 MRSA claims can be prevented by hospitals by nurses and doctors taking proper precautions including: